 Percutaneous Abscess Drainage

 An abscess is an infected fluid collection within the body.
-Percutaneous abscess drainage uses imaging guidance to place a thin needle through the skin into the abscess to remove or drain the infected fluid.
+Percutaneous abscess drainage uses imaging guidance to place a needle or catheter through the skin into the abscess to remove or drain the infected fluid.
 It offers faster recovery than open surgical drainage.

 Patients who undergo this procedure are usually hospitalized.
 Inform your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking.
 Your doctor may advise you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure and instruct you not to eat or drink anything for several hours beforehand.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.

 - What are some common uses of the procedure?

 - How should I prepare?